Volume Calculator – Volume Formulas

 How to Find Volume

 Volume is the measure of 3-dimensional space that a geometric shape or object occupies.
-It’s measured in cubic units, such as cubic inches or gallons.
+It’s measured in cubic units, such as cubic yards or cubic feet.

-Of course, volume can easily be found using a calculator like the one above.
-Read on to learn more about how to calculate it yourself.
+Of course, you can find volume easily using a calculator like the one above, but you can also find it by using a formula.
+Read on to learn more about how to calculate volume yourself.

 Volume Formulas

 The volume of every shape is calculated differently using a different formula.
-Try the formulas below to find the volume of many geometric shapes.
+Below you will find the formulas to find the volume of several three-dimensional shapes.

 V = a3